cchudzicki-ocw-testing/8.513-fall-2021/content/pages/syllabus.md

 ## Description

-We will try to cover the following topics:
+We cover the following topics:

 1) Semi classical approach